Fellowship programme

 As an ARIA Activation Partner, we focus on accelerating the development of next-generation neurotechnologies targeting critical conditions such as depression, dementia, chronic pain, epilepsy, and nervous system injuries.
 Cambridge NeuroWorks serves as a hub for original thinkers, offering the funding, space, and mentorship necessary to develop groundbreaking ideas.
 We seek innovators from across the UK, from all backgrounds, with bold concepts that could transform brain health.
 Fellows will receive connections within the Cambridge ecosystem and enjoy resources that enable rapid testing and scaling of ideas.

-The Fellowships Expression of Interest application form will open 1st September 2025.
+The Fellowships Expression of Interest application is now open.

 Who we're seeking

 We welcome applicants whose lived experience, professional insight, or creative thinking could be empowered by this opportunity in ways that wouldn’t otherwise be possible.
-Whilst we do need people with the right credentials to deliver on their Fellowship plan, there are multiple ways to demonstrate that you’re the right person to take forward a bold idea.
+We need people with the right credentials to deliver on their Fellowship plan but there are multiple ways to demonstrate that you’re the right person to take forward a bold idea.

 We encourage applications from: